mmiedaner/mmiedaner.github.io/_posts/2012-11-12-sqlCipher.md

 So plain, straight and simple.
 But what are the results?

 A 4 digit numeric PIN takes 6.8 min.
-A 8 digiti numeric PIN takes 73 days.
+A 8 digit numeric PIN takes 73 days.

 Thats not too bad for small pc (2 GHz, 2GB Ram).
 But what about using a painful alphanumeric password: